This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 How to Get to St. George

-So you could visit Sand Hollow State Park on a day trip, however we recommend spending longer in the St. George region as there are so many awesome things to do here.
+You could visit Sand Hollow State Park on a day trip from Las Vegas, however we recommend spending longer in the St. George region as there are so many awesome things to do there.

 During our month long stay on this one year road trip we are seeking out all the fun things to do in Utah, including lots of outdoor activities in Southern Utah.